Eunice Newton Foote: Inventions

 Eunice Foote and her husband Elisha were both inventors.
-Rachel Brazil, a science writer for Chemistry World, noted in 2020 that Elisha filed a patent in 1842, on a thermostatically controlled cooking stove which had been invented by Eunice.
-According to Brazil, Eunice's inventions were typically "patented in her husband's name, because married women could not defend patents in court".
+Rachel Brazil, a science writer for Chemistry World, noted in 2020 that Elisha filed a patent in 1842 on a thermostatically controlled cooking stove which had been invented by Eunice.
+According to Brazil, Eunice mostly patented her inventions in her husband's name, because as a married woman, she would not have been able to defend the patents in court.
 Foote herself acknowledged the practice in 1868, when Stanton visited her at the patent office.
 She told Stanton that in her opinion half of the patents filed were on inventions by women but because men controlled the money needed to make a model and sought the prestige, they took women's patents out in their own names.
 In 1857, Elisha was awarded a substantial settlement for infringement on the 1842 stove patent.